FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3c.md

 Read now the chapters on [collections](https://docs.mongodb.com/manual/core/databases-and-collections/) and [documents](https://docs.mongodb.com/manual/core/document/) from the MongoDB manual to get a basic idea on how a document database stores data.

 Naturally, you can install and run MongoDB on your own computer.
 However, the internet is also full of Mongo database services that you can use.
-Our preferred MongoDB provider in this course will be [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+Our preferred MongoDB provider in this course will be [MongoDB Atlas](https://www.mongodb.com/atlas/database).

-Once you've created and logged into your account, Atlas will recommend creating a cluster:
+Once you've created and logged into your account, Atlas will recommend creating a cluster (In later versions of MongoDB Atlas, you may see create a database):

 ![](../../images/3/57.png)